 October 31st, 1998: seven-year old Erin Chambers stumbles out of the woods near her home with no memory of the past twenty-four hours.
-Her brother Jack is nowhere to be seen.
+Her brother Alex is nowhere to be seen.

 In 1998 the Chambers siblings were the last victims of ‘The Father’, a serial abductor terrorising England by luring pairs of siblings from their beds.
 But unlike the other stolen children, including her brother, Erin was returned alive.

 Traumatised and unable to remember what happened, Erin has spent the last decade moving on.
 Until now.
 Now it has started again.
 A brother and sister abducted from their home in Derbyshire, grafitti on the walls in blood – an ominous promise: ‘The Father is Back’.

 This time he won’t stop until he is dead.
 The police are stumped and running out of time.
 Erin is their only hope.
 If only she can remember the truth about what really happened the night she and her brother were stolen…

 After the Eclipse (Crime):

 August 11th, 1999: Olive Warren is abducted during the darkness of a solar eclipse.
 Her older sister was supposed to be watching her.
 Olive is never seen again.